Skip to content

 - Forensic Anthropology is a field that studies the human skeleton to aid law enforcement.
 In doing so, a forensic anthropologist can estimate the age, sex, ancestry, and stature of human remains, as well as estimate the time since death and interpret trauma to the skeleton.

-- The Forensic Anthropology Center is unique in its field by having both a body donation program and the Anthropological Research Facility (ARF).
+- The Forensic Anthropology Center is unique in its field by having both a body donation program and the original Body Farm, our Anthropological Research Facility (ARF).
 The ARF is the oldest established facility of its kind.

 - Every donation will be brought to the Anthropology Research Facility (ARF) and contribute to our research on time since death.
 Once a person’s remains become skeletal, they are collected, cleaned, and accessioned into the William M. Bass Donated Collection.
 The average length of time for a donation to be at the ARF is about 2 years.